MicrosoftDocs/learn/learn-pr/wwl-sci/describe-basic-cybersecurity-threats-attacks-mitigations/includes/5-mitigation-strategies.md

 - Identify suspicious elements in a message.
 - Never respond to external requests for personal information.
 - Lock devices when they're not in use.
-- Only store, share and remove data according to the organization's policies.
+- Only store, share, and remove data according to the organization's policies.

 ### Threat intelligence